 Keeping the model of the learning cycle in mind, you need to decide how you will sequence the information and then create a framework for the program.

-Imagine you’re supposed to create an extensive training program on operating new high-tech equipment.
+Imagine you’re supposed to create a training plan on operating new high-tech equipment.
 How will you organize the information?
-The first thing that might enter your mind is to create a series of lessons that describe all the parts and all the features of the machine one by one; this idea is wrong.
+The first thing that might enter your mind is to create a series of lessons that describe all the parts and all the features of the machine one by one; this is not how to set up a training program.

 In the case of complex equipment, you could start with teaching the simplest task that technicians need to perform with the machine.
 While performing this simple task, the learner would become familiar with some of the major functional elements.
 The following lessons would teach more complex scenarios until the learners are able to perform the full range of tasks.
 This approach provides learners with knowledge in the context of a real on-the-job application.

-So, keep these three principles in mind when developing a structure for a training program:
+So, keep these three principles in mind when thinking about how to develop a training plan with an effective structure:

 • From context to content